ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 ##### Integers

-Whole numbers are often referred to as ‘integers’ in PHP.
+Whole numbers are often referred to as 'integers' in PHP.

 ##### Floating Point number